 How to get fuller lashes?

-If you’re looking for a quick fix, you can tight-line your eyes and use an eyelash curler and a volumizing mascara.
+If you’re looking for a quick fix, you can tightline your eyes and use an eyelash curler and a volumizing mascara.
 But if you’re looking for something for the long run, you can try applying olive oil or castor oil to your lashes.
 Take care not to get any in your eyes.
+These tips work tremendously, especially if you wish to wear a natural look and not use false lashes.

 How long can you keep the eyeshadow?